slava1000uk/GameSnake/README.md

 # GameSnake
-This is popular game "Snake".
+This is a popular game "Snake".
 Let's play!